Edgar Arceneaux: Career

 He was named a United States Artists Fellow in 2007, and was included the 2008 Whitney Biennial.

-In 2016 Arceneaux created Until, Until, Until..., a performance piece recreating and commenting on Ben Vereen's controversial blackface performance at the 1981 inauguration of Ronald Reagan.
-He has since toured with the piece.
+In 2015 Arceneaux created Until, Until, Until..., a performance piece recreating and commenting on Ben Vereen's controversial blackface performance at the 1981 inauguration of Ronald Reagan.
+Originally commissioned for Performa 15, he has since toured with the piece.

-Arceneaux is also an Associate Professor of Art for Roski School of Art and Design at USC; he lives and works in Pasadena, California.
+Arceneaux is also an associate professor of Art for Roski School of Art and Design at USC; he lives and works in Pasadena, California.

 Exhibitions

 Arceneaux's work has been exhibited at galleries and museums both nationally and internationally, including the Museum of Contemporary Art, Los Angeles, the Orange County Museum of Art, the San Francisco Museum of Modern Art, the Studio Museum in Harlem, The Kitchen, New York, the Kunstmuseum Basel, Switzerland, the Lentos Art Museum, Austria, the Hammer Museum, Los Angeles, the Whitney Museum of American Art and the Museum Ludwig in Germany.
 He is represented by Susanne Vielmetter Los Angeles Projects in Los Angeles and Nathalie Obadia in Paris.